 When we moved to Arroyo Grande, my son Tobey started at a new school.
 He didn’t know a single soul.
 Every morning we sat together on a red bench waiting for the bell to ring.
 Most days, he was such a brave first grader and held it together like a champ until that darn bell rang.

 The tears would pool and then he’d hug me quick and tight before heading to the line outside of his classroom.
 I had no idea how he was feeling.
 My sister Brenda had always been around to keep me company.
 Tobey couldn’t fathom that feeling and he reminded me almost every day that school would be so much better if he had a twin.

 I didn’t experience loneliness until my first day of college.
 It was the strangest feeling… I was alone, but completely prepared for it.
 I wanted to venture out on my own and I did, and then slowly an emptiness filled my soul.

 It’s embarrassing to admit, but a few months went by and I found myself, nearly every weekend driving to see her.
 I’m not sure why we went to different colleges–I could make that trip with my eyes closed.
 I was lonely for my sister–too used to having her around.
 Kinda like my kids used to having Mo around.

-Obviously my son doesn’t cry when I drop him off at the junior high school and I don’t drive to Wyoming to see my sister.
+Obviously my son doesn’t cry when I drop him off at the junior high school and I don’t drive to Wyoming every weekend to see my sister.
 The tears of first grade have paved the path to a confident young man.
 He learned early, what I learned later in life.